-Emmerdale stars, including Mark Charnock (who'll feature in the first episode) and Charlotte Bellamy, look into a Yorkshire village at war in new primetime ITV documentary series, which will be shown later this month
+Emmerdale stars, including Mark Charnock (who'll feature in the first episode) and Charlotte Bellamy, look into a Yorkshire village at war in new primetime ITV documentary series, which starts tonight on ITV at 8.30pm

 A century after the end of World War One some of the current and former stars of Emmerdale will feature in a new ITV documentary, Emmerdale 1918, which starts tonight on ITV at 8.30pm.

 Emmerdale 1918 will see the actors look into the difficulties faced by those who lived in the Yorkshire village of Esholt 100 years ago.